 Dani's work has been featured at ALIVE magazine, Buzzfeed, The Today Show, Lakeshore Magazine, Midwest Living, The Rising Tide Society and Our Body Book by Cameron Diaz.
 In 2018 she was named one of the 6 People You Should Know in Minneapolis-St.Paul.

 When she isn’t working you’ll likely find her on her bike.
 Packed into a canoe with her dog and husband.
 Reminding people to hydrate.
 Lost on Quora for a couple hours.
 Or writing about herself in the third person.

 I asked 4 important people in my life to describe me in one word.
 Originally I just wanted these words to help guide me as I wrote my bio and site content, but thought they were fun to share.

 Currently I am in training to volunteer with refugees in Copenhagen.
 During our time in Minneapolis I volunteered with at-risk children at the Greater Minneapolis Crisis Nursery.
 When we lived in Madison, my husband and I spent two years fostering dogs through Fetch Wi, and were able to help save the lives of 14 dogs.

 Other volunteer gigs over the years have been: a fingernail painter at our nearby nursing home, developing a social media training program for the elderly to help them stay in touch with their families, and a youth volleyball coach.
-I'm truly passionate about volunteering your time and would be happy to answer any questions you have about any of these organizations.
+I'm truly passionate about volunteering and would be happy to answer any questions you have about any of these organizations.